 Watch this 1-minute video to get an idea:

 What is the difference between cultural awareness training and cultural competency and how do you go about managing diversity in the workplace?

 A cultural awareness definition can be found on Wikipedia here.
 In summary, you can look at it like this:

 - Cultural Awareness Training is the process of becoming aware of and understanding the cultural differences and realizing that there are only differences and no rights and wrongs when it comes to those differences.

 - Cultural Competency is the acquired skill that you can consciously use to effectively overcome existing cultural differences.

 - Managing Diversity in the Workplace is the management of people from different cultures in one or more locations to co-work in an effective and harmonious manner, making optimal use of the existing cultural differences.

-I’ll give some examples of where things can go wrong what you could consider doing to make things better if they’re not running smooth.
+I’ll give some examples of where things can go wrong and what you could consider doing to make things better if they’re not running smoothly.